acquittal: A decision by the trial jury or judge that a person is not guilty of an offense.

 complaint: Verified written accusation by a person.

-concurrent sentences: Sentences that are served at the same time.
+concurrent sentences: Two or more sentences that are served at the same time.

-conditional discharge: A sentence allowing for release from jail without supervision by the Department of Probation, but which requires compliance with conditions set by the court.
+conditional discharge: A sentence allowing the defendant to be released on his or her own recognizance, but requires compliance with certain conditions set by the court.

-consecutive sentences: Sentences that must be served one after another.
+consecutive sentences: Two or more sentences that must be served one after another.

-conviction: A finding of guilt of an offense, following either a guilty plea or a trial verdict.
+conviction: A finding of guilt of an offense following a guilty plea or trial verdict.

 Court of Appeals: The highest court in New York State, located in Albany, New York.